intro

 what does it mean to be a Listener?

-audiophiles, critics, haters, fans & enjoyers
+audiophiles, critics,fans & enjoyers

 One of our proposed ideas for LAMP was the use of user types, kind of like personality quizzes and personality types, we liked the idea of different kinds of music enjoyers and debated what each kind of person would want from a social platform- and then saw potential in the categorization.
-After a lot of self reflection, and brainstorming we landed on four distinct user types.
+After a lot of self reflection, and brainstorming, and research we landed on four distinct user types.

 users & interactions